DecisioNaut/go_docker_flow/README.md

 3. [Usage](#3-usage)

 ## 1. The (Fictional) Task
 The fictional task is to help the startup "Sparkify".
 It is more or less the same task as in lesson 2, now just using [Apache Airflow](airflow.apache.org).
 For more on Sparkify and the data, please see [here in my previous repo](https://github.com/DecisioNaut/cloud_warehouse).

+__Please note the following__:
-Please note that I intensively explored the data and therefore came up with slightly different design choices for the dimension and fact table construction than Udacity (which had a rather naive approach).
+- In the aforementioned repo, I intensively explored the data and therefore came up with slightly different design choices for the dimension and fact table construction than Udacity (which had a rather naive approach).
 The dimensions are better designed when mostly based on the log-data and only partially enriched by song-data where applicable.
 This also leads to dependencies of the songs dimension table on the artists dimension table, which therefore should be reflected in the pipeline.
-Please also note, that the song data in Udacity's S3 bucket is quite large and in a nested folder structure, which sometimes makes loading the data break.
-However, the song data is not well aligned with the log data, and therefore I suggest that - for this demonstration - it is also sufficient to load them only partially (like from s3://udacity-dend/song-data/A/A/A) (for Udacity students see also [here](https://knowledge.udacity.com/questions/977213))
+- The song data in Udacity's S3 bucket is quite large and in a nested folder structure, which sometimes makes loading the data break.
+However, the song data is not well aligned with the log data, and therefore I suggest that - for this demonstration - it is also sufficient to load them only partially (like from s3://udacity-dend/song-data/A/A/A) (for Udacity students see also [here](https://knowledge.udacity.com/questions/977213)).
+- Although the rubric asks for an hourly schedule of the project DAG/pipeline, I decided to set it to daily to avoid it from running wild directly after starting Airflow triggering numerous runs.

 ## 2. Repository structure
 ```